Skip to main content

 Help your clients understand what kind of evidence is needed for different instances of technology-facilitated abuse, and how they might best capture that evidence.

-Learn how to embed eSafety planning in overarching client risk and safety planning, to identify risks and implement strategies to mitigate those risks.
+Learn how to embed online safety considerations in client risk and safety planning.

 Register now